CoderQuinn/CoderQuinn/README.md

 Currently working on the networking foundation of a macOS VPN project (QuantumLink), including TUN-based traffic handling, TCP/UDP flows, and DNS policy design.

-I care a lot about correctness, backpressure, and long-term maintainability.
+I care deeply about correctness, backpressure, and long-term maintainability.

 ## What I’m working on